Send the link below via email or IMCopy

 Bills to Create

-Create two bills with your partner to present to your house
+Create two bills with your group to present to your house

 A bill for Hammond